 Pacsafe embeds the fabric of the Venturesafe with what they call “eXomesh Slashguard”.
 This is a wire mesh intended to keep your backpack safe from the slash-and-run type of theft.

-Pacsafe also uses “ToughZip” technology that gives you puncture-resistant, double-layer zippers.
+Pacsafe also uses “ToughZip” technology in their anti-theft backpacks that gives you puncture-resistant, double-layer zippers.
 Even if someone somehow manages to get through the outer layer, they have to contend with a second layer before they can get at your stuff.

 See the anti-theft features for yourself in the video below!
 Note though that although the Venturesafe EXP45 does indeed have the eXomesh Slashguard it does not have the 360° design.